goxul/goxul.github.io/_posts/2020-3-7-My-GATE-prep.md

 2. I used standard textbooks and standard resources for almost all subjects.
 3. I realised that analysis of the mistakes I made in tests is more important than the marks that I scored.

-I write this because it was an excellent post like this by Parimal Paritosh [(you can and should read it here:](https://qr.ae/pNtBso) which gave me enough courage to drop a year and attempt GATE again, and I'll always be grateful for him.
+I write this because it was an excellent post like this by Parimal Paritosh [(you can and should read it here:](https://qr.ae/pNtBso) which gave me enough courage to drop a year and attempt GATE again and for that, I'll always be grateful for him.

 If this blog helps even one person in a similar form, I'd consider the efforts to be worth it.

 ## GATE 2019